daudrusyadnurdin/marketing-analysis/README.md

 ## NOTES:
 - During the development phase, open Codespaces, create a Python program in **streamlit_app.py**, and then run it.
-If there are any errors, identify them and how to fix them.
-Use AI to identify the problem and ask for answers.
-This will be much faster than trying to find code bugs yourself.
+If there are any errors, identify them and how to fix them, until there are no errors.

 - If it runs successfully (no errors), run this command below at Terminal.
 Copy and paste it, then press Enter.
 Wait a few minutes until the process finished, then a message will appear at the bottom right of the screen [run in Browser] --> select the button and it will go to the browser we are aiming for.